|

 GENETIC MODES OF INHERITANCE

-Genetics and genetic testing are the buzz concepts in dog breeding today.
-Terms get thrown around that are often confussing and easily misinterpreted.
+Genetics and genetic testing are buzz concepts in dog breeding today.
+Terms get thrown around that are often confusing and easily misinterpreted.
 The following is an effort to clarify some of the genetic concepts.
-The challenge for a responsible breeder is to determine whether or not there are genetic issues in their lines. .
+The challenge for a responsible breeder is to determine whether or not there are genetic issues in their lines.

-Many breeders struggle to determine whether a defect or disease is hereditory.
+Many breeders struggle to determine whether a defect or disease is hereditary.
 Because MANY disorders in dogs do not, as yet, have a causal genetic marker identified, breeders are the first to recognise the occurrence of defects or disease in their lines from what they create in their own kennels.
-Honesty, diligence and accurate record keeping is vital.
+Honesty, diligence, and accurate record-keeping is vital.
 It is easy to blame the inherited abnormal genes of the dog or bitch you have used or bred from as the previous breeders 'fault' - it is what you do with the progeny of what you have chosen to create in the litter which matters.

 1: The condition occurs more often among dogs that are related.